CosSlay-Team/runelite-cosslay-plugin/docs/CosSlay.md

 the raw materials for the item, and artisan skills are any and all skills required to process the materials towards the final item.

-### Treasure Trails
-Treasure Trail caskets are considered an available source, and therefore possible for random selection, if the CosSlayer has a clue scroll of the required tier, or if the item is only available through Treasure Trails.

-Items may be obtained for an emote clue in the following ways:
-* Method groups 1, 2 or 3 if no levels or quests are required.
-* Method group 4 if the item is no rarer than 1/64, up to 64kc is allowed.
-  If the item is obtained before 64kc, no further kc is allowed.
-If the item is not obtained at 64kc, the clue must be dropped.
+If any of the resources needed to craft the intended item are already in the bank, they must be used.
+If the artisan skill required further resources to reach the level needed to craft the item, the gathering skill must still be trained first regardless of what materials are already in the bank.

 ## Free Activities
-* Quests may be completed at any time, provided all requirements are met
 * XP gained incidentally through transport around the game is permitted at all times.
 For example, magic xp from teleports (but not spamming for training!), or woodcutting xp from canoes.
+* Prayer trained by burrying bones may be performed any time you get them as unoted drops.
+Any trayer training invovoling using the bones on an object must be done in Free Time, unless a higher prayer level is required to obtain or wear a piece of Cosplay
 * If the CosSlayer loses a part of their costume, such as to a pker, they must reobtain it using any available method.
 The random process does not apply.
     * XP-less methods are mandatory if possible
     * If the item is only available through method group 4, the highest non-boss drop rate method should be used.
-    * Any other items obtained while regaining a costume piece must not be kept.
+    * Any other items obtained while regaining a Cosplay item may not be kept.